Nitrate in groundwater data & assessment

 Data informs us about risk

-The Nitrate Project is a map-based compilation of groundwater data that identifies groundwater areas across the state that are most vulnerable to nitrate contamination.
+is a map-based compilation of groundwater data that identifies groundwater areas across the state that are most vulnerable to nitrate contamination.
 We present this information to protect problem areas and to help residents and local jurisdictions become informed about risks.
 See the map for data, including recommended Nitrate Priority Areas.

 Partnerships protect the public